danielgoehring/ReactCalorieTrackerApp/README.md

 # Calorie Counter App

-This app allows you to track your calorie intake by searching for foods and retrieving nutrition information from the Edamam Food Aatabase API.
+This app allows you to track your calorie intake by searching for foods and retrieving nutrition information from the Edamam Food Database API.

 - Click "Add Food +".
 - Search for various food items provided by the Edamam Food Database API with an autocomplete feature added for convenience.